Minksh/ReignTweak/README.md

 - reigntweak lowres_depth      - Patches depth buffers to lower res, default value (when none is given) is half native res.

 ### MAKE SURE YOU RUN THE GAME IN WINDOWED OR BORDERLESS MODE!!!
+###FOR ULTRAWIDE, CHANGE THE RESOLUTION IN GAME FOR IT TO TAKE EFFECT!
 ## Example launch options:

 reigntweak fps 100 ultrawide %command%